pensono/FuzzDotNet/README.md

 }
 ```

-TODO: Example for a specific class, and to add it to the context to make it the default for a project.
+TODO: Example for a specific class, and to add it to the profile to make it the default for a project.

 **Note:** As the complexity of your model grows, the distribution of values fuzzed over has a [great impact][1] on the technique's overall effectiveness.
 Carefully consider the values generated for best results.